- Following is just as important as leading.

 "It may seem like every organization today is hiring for leadership skills," said Mark Babbitt, CEO and founder of YouTern.
 "But here is a modern-day reality: Since the dawn of the industrial age, the success of every business can be traced back to those people who roll up their sleeves and get the job done."

 Followership matters a lot in an organization.
-Good followers not only get things done, but they also support the company as a whole.
-They not only make the goals and visions of their supervisors a reality, but they add their creative input to improving them.
+Good followers not only get things done but also support the company as a whole.
+They make the goals and visions of their supervisors a reality, as well as add their creative input to improve upon these objectives.

-Good followers also have the backbone to shape their managers into better leaders.
-[See Related Story: 4 Ways Entry-Level Employees Can Show Leadership]
+Good followers also can shape their managers into better leaders.
+[Read related article: 4 Ways Entry-Level Employees Can Show Leadership]

 What is followership?

 "Many of the same qualities that we admire in leaders ... are the same qualities that we want in the very best followers," Riggio told Fast Company.

 Even so, not everyone wants to be a leader.
 Some people eschew management positions because they would rather do the actual work than deal with the bureaucracy, paperwork and meetings that come with leadership roles.

 Others may recognize that they need to focus their time and energy elsewhere, such as on family needs or a hobby.
 Some want to learn the ropes before moving into positions of greater responsibility.
 Regardless of the reason, people who assume the role of follower play a vital part in any business.

 "We each have different talents.
 Some people are not temperamentally suited to be managerial-level people," said Patricia Clason, a business coach and speaker on emotional intelligence in the workplace.
 "It isn't always about being at the top.
 There are times when we have to let people with more wisdom, more tools, more skills, show us the way."

 Clason said the decision of whether to be a leader or a follower in an organization is a personal choice.